• Skip to primary navigation

 The one thing that continues to trip writers up repeatedly is that they overcomplicate things.

-The questions I receive in my Inbox regularly from readers of The International Freelancer include versions of “Does an LOI count as a pitch?”
+The questions I receive in my Inbox regularly from readers of The Wordling include versions of “Does an LOI count as a pitch?”
 “Should I address the editor by full name or first name?”
 “Is it Ms or Ms.?”

 My answer: It doesn’t matter!
 And it’s not important.

-If an editor falls in love with your idea, she’s going to buy it whether you addressed her by her full name or her first name.
-If she doesn’t like your idea, it doesn’t matter that you deliberated over how to address her, she’s not going to give you an assignment.
+If an editor falls in love with your idea, she’ll buy it regardless of whether you addressed her by her full name or her first name.
+If she doesn’t like your idea, it doesn’t matter that you deliberated over how to address her, she won’t give you an assignment.

-I do understand the need to ask these questions.
-Human beings, when we’re faced with big fearsome tasks, tend to focus on the tiny aspects that we feel we can control.
+I understand the need to ask these questions.
+Human beings, when faced with big, fearsome tasks, focus on the tiny aspects we feel we can control.
 And therefore, instead of spending time on crafting our pitches, we find it easier to worry about the correct way in which to address an editor.
-This, unfortunately, is one of the reasons writers end up overwhelmed and feel like giving up.
-If you feel like you have no answers, it’s hard to move forward.
-So my advice is to keep it simple.
+This, unfortunately, is one reason writers end up overwhelmed and feel like giving up.
+If you feel you have no answers, it’s hard to move forward.
+My advice?
+Keep it simple.
+Trust your gut.
+And don’t obsess over minor details.

 4. Watch someone do something impossible

 Inspiration is a funny thing and you never know where you’ll find it.
-I found myself restarting my novel after watching bikers fly their motorcycles through rings of fire.
-No similarity whatsoever, but there you go.
+I restarted my novel after watching bikers fly their motorcycles through rings of fire.
+No similarity, but there you go.

 When I feel like quitting, I often read a memoir or something that gives me renewed hope.
 I also try to find stories of people who have done what I’m aiming to do.